 1. Informed consent obtained before any trial-related activities.
 Trial-related activities are any procedures that are carried out as part of the trial, including activities to determine suitability for the trial.

 2. Male or female.

 3. Age above or equal to 18 years at the time of signing informed consent.
-4. Diagnosed with T2D \geq 180 days prior to the day of screening.
-5. HbA{1c} from 7.0-11.0% (53.0-96.7 mmol/mol) both inclusive at screening confirmed by central laboratory analysis.
-6. Insulin naïve.
-However, short term insulin treatment for a maximum of 14 days prior to the day of screening is allowed, as is prior insulin treatment for gestational diabetes.
-7. Stable daily dose(s) \geq 90 days prior to the day of screening of any of the following anti-diabetic drug(s) or combination regimen(s):

-- a.
-Any metformin formulations \geq 1500 mg or maximum tolerated or effective dose.

-- b.
-Any metformin combination formulations \geq 1500 mg or maximum tolerated or effective dose.

-- c.
-Any of the following oral anti-diabetic drug classes including combinations (\geq half of the maximum approved dose according to local label or maximum tolerated or effective dose):
+4. Diagnosed with T2D $\geq 180$ days prior to the day of screening.

+5. HbA1c from 7.0-10.0% (53.0-85.8 mmol/mol) both inclusive at screening confirmed by central laboratory analysis.

+6. Treated with once daily or twice daily basal insulin (Neutral Protamine Hagedorn insulin, insulin degludec, insulin detemir, insulin glargine 100 units/mL, or insulin glargine 300 units/mL) $\geq 90$ days prior to the day of screening with or without any of the following anti-diabetic drugs/regimens with stable doses $\geq 90$ days prior to screening:

+- Metformin

 - Sulfonylureas

 - Meglitinides (glinides)

 - DPP-4 inhibitors

 - SGLT2 inhibitors

 - Thiazolidinediones

 - Alpha-glucosidase inhibitors

-- Oral combination products (for the allowed individual Oral Anti-diabetic Drugs (OADs))
+- Oral combination products (for the allowed individual oral anti-diabetic drugs)

-- Oral or injectable GLP-1-receptor agonists
+- Oral or injectable GLP-1 RAs

-8. Body mass index (BMI) \leq 40.0 kg/m2.
+7. Body mass index (BMI) $\leq 40.0$ kg/m.